xiumingzhang/xiuminglib/doc/source/index.rst

     Blender 2.79
         Note this is different from installing Blender as an application, which has Python bundled.
-        Rather, this is installing Blender as a Python module: you've succeeded if you can ``import bpy`` in your Python (i.e., not the Blender-bundled Python).
+        Rather, this is installing Blender as a Python module: you've succeeded if you find ``bpy.so`` in the build's bin folder and can ``import bpy`` in your Python (not the Blender-bundled Python) after you add it to your ``PYTHONPATH``.

         I did this "the hard way":
         `building it from source <https://wiki.blender.org/wiki/Building_Blender/Linux/Ubuntu>`_
-        with ``WITH_PYTHON_MODULE`` turned on in ``blender-git/blender/CMakeLists.txt``.
+        with ``-DWITH_PYTHON_MODULE=ON`` for CMake.
 This gave me control over library versions, etc., but if you are feeling lucky, you can try conda one-liners (like `this one <https://anaconda.org/kitsune.one/python-blender>`_) for a pre-built one, although I doubt it will just work magically.